Danielle Dutton

 Danielle Dutton (born October 18, 1975) is an American writer and publisher.

 Early life and education

 Dutton was born in Visalia, California, on October 18, 1975.
-She received her B.A. in History from the University of California, Santa Cruz in 1997, an MFA from the School of the Art Institute of Chicago, and a PhD in English and Creative Writing from the University of Denver.
+She received her B.A. in history from the University of California, Santa Cruz in 1997, an MFA from the School of the Art Institute of Chicago, and a PhD in English and Creative Writing from the University of Denver.
 During her time at DU, she served as the Associate Editor of the Denver Quarterly, under editor Bin Ramke.
 For several years she taught courses in the Jack Kerouac School of Disembodied Poetics at Naropa University.
-In 2011 she joined the MFA program in creative writing at Washington University in St. Louis as an assistant professor.
+In 2011 she joined the MFA program in creative writing in the College of Arts and Sciences at Washington University in St. Louis as an assistant professor.

 Writing

 Of her first book, Attempts at a Life, a collection of short lyrical narratives published in 2007 by Tarpaulin Sky Press, novelist Daniel Handler wrote in Entertainment Weekly: “Indescribably beautiful, also indescribable.
 In fact, I’m not quite sure what this book’s about, really.
 Read it; remind yourself that comprehending things all the time is really boring.”
 In the Review of Contemporary Fiction, critic Kate Zambreno wrote: "Dutton's glorious version of Jane Eyre reads like one of The Guardian's congested reads as reimagined by Gertrude Stein or Jane Bowles."

 Dutton's second book was the experimental novel S P R A W L, published by the LA-based art press Siglio.
 It was a finalist for the Believer Book Award in 2011.
 The editors of The Believer wrote: "Dutton’s sentences are as taut and controlled as her narrator’s mind, and a hint at what compels both ('I locate my body by grounding it against the bodies of others') betrays a fierce and feral searching.
 S P R A W L makes suburban landscapes thrilling again."
 In Bookforum, Leigh Newman wrote: "Sprawl in fact does not sprawl at all; rather, it radiates with control and fresh, strange reflection."

 Dutton's fiction has appeared in magazines including The New Yorker, Harper's, BOMB, Noon, Fence, Places: Design Observer, and in anthologies including A Best of Fence: The First Nine Years and I'll Drown My Book: Conceptual Writing by Women.